Trust-as-a-Service: Intelligent Collaboration Orchestration via Model Context Protocol-Aided Agentic AI: Future Directions

-\textbf{Privacy-preserving trust evaluation}: Future work will investigate the integration of privacy-preserving mechanisms--such as federated learning and differential privacy--into the proposed TaaS, enabling trustworthy and accurate collaborator assessment while safeguarding the confidentiality of sensitive device-level data, thereby broadening the applicability of TaaS to privacy-sensitive deployment scenarios.
+\textbf{Privacy-preserving trust evaluation}: Future work will investigate the integration of privacy-preserving mechanisms--such as federated learning and differential privacy--into the proposed TaaS, enabling trustworthy and accurate collaborator assessment while limiting the exposure of sensitive device-level data.

+\textbf{Embedding-enhanced trust environment construction}: Future work will also consider incorporating embedding techniques into the construction of the trust environment, particularly for data transmission scenarios.
+By representing heterogeneous transmission contexts, interaction records, and device states in a semantic embedding space, the trust server may capture richer contextual relationships among trust-related factors, thereby improving the semantic representation and accuracy of need-driven trust evaluation within the proposed TaaS framework.